Kummirai/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

 3. The content of the file must be written in utf-8
 4. If an error occurred during while writing, print the error object

+## Write a script that display the status code of a GET request.

+1. The first argument is the URL to request <(GET)>
+2. The status code must be printed like this: code: <status code>
+3. You must use the module <request>